-What’s better than teaching a bunch of adorable little Kindergarteners?
+What’s better than teaching a bunch of adorable little Kindergartners?
 Teaching High School students who actually understand you!
 High School students are able to sit in a chair for the entire class, have an attention span greater than half of a second, and they already know decent English which makes teaching them a lot easier!

 What are Your Classes like?